mmaker/zkalc/README.md

 # [zkalc](https://zka.lc) is a cryptographic calculator!

-[zkalc](https://zka.lc) helps you calculate how much time cryptographic operations take on a real computer
+[zkalc](https://zka.lc) helps you calculate how much time cryptographic operations take on a real computer.
+If you use our software, consider [citing us](/CITATION.bib)!

 ## Why?